Brynn E. Marks, MD, MSHPEd

 Assistant Professor of Pediatrics (Endocrinology and Diabetes) at the Children's Hospital of Philadelphia

-Director of Technology of the Diabetes Center, Children's Hospital of Philadelphia
+Director of Technology, Diabetes Center, Children's Hospital of Philadelphia

 Department: Pediatrics